wd5gnr/1802UNO/readme.md

 ===
 * There is no telling how many instruction miscodings I've made.
 Of course, that's not technically a "known" problem.

-* There is a problem where trying to read the input data from the keyboard while running fails or else there is a problem with bcd.txt or an opcode that it uses.

 Future Plans
 ===
 * Would like to have an I/O port (7) to control the address display use and a way to set the address display.

-* Fix all the known problems.
-Nothing on that list is a big deal.

-WARNING: I am going to swap  the SST and DA keys soon.
-I may also change the terminal commands to non-control characters (e.g., g for go, etc.).

 Hackaday
 ===